How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each capsule-shaped, yellow, scored tablet engraved "M 10" contains 10 mg methotrexate.
+Each capsule-shaped, yellow, scored tablet engraved "M 10" contains 10 mg of methotrexate.
 Nonmedicinal ingredients: maize starch, lactose monohydrate, magnesium stearate, polysorbate 80, microcrystalline cellulose, and Prejel PA 5 (pregelatinized starch).
 This medication does not contain preservatives or colouring agents.

 10 mg/mL solution